#BwayforBLM Was a Powerful Call to Account for Anti-Black Racism in Theater

 Watts recalled breaking down in the middle of a show over news that Trayvon Martin’s killer, George Zimmerman, would not be indicted, having to immediately go back on stage with white peers, and wondering what value they placed on his own life.
 (Company management had already told him that posting a Black Lives Matter statement backstage was too much of a “hot button issue.”)

-“I’m glad Broadway is shut down,” he said.
+“I’m glad Broadway is shut down,” Watts said.
 “Because if it were business as usual, none of this energy would be happening,” he said.

 Both evenings featured experienced stars and younger professionals, fostering intergenerational conversations and demonstrating that racism doesn’t end when you reach a certain level of success.